CodeAndCake/AppsFromScratch/sessions/06/README.md

 This is the last day of the course.
 To continue your learning journey, we'll share with you some hand-picked **resources and links** to cool stuff on the Web.

 You have done so well!
-Let's celebrate your achievements. :cake:
+Let's celebrate your achievements :tada:

 # Build your own database